cparnot/XgridFUSE/Dev-Notes.markdown

-# Xcode project setup

-This is what I had to do to get the project to compile even before adding a FUSEFileSystem subclass:

-* Install MacFUSE-Core
-* Create a new Cocoa application
+# Adding MacFUSE-ObjC.framework

-* **Copy** files from macfuse/filesystems-objc/FUSEObjC
+* Built using files from macfuse/filesystems-objc/FUSEObjC
-* Remove FUSEMain.m
-* Remove MainMenu.nib
-* Add Carbon.framework to the target
-* Add libfuse.dylib (/usr/local/lib) to the target
-* Modify the Build settings of the Target inspector as follows (for "All Configurations"):
-	* Add /usr/local/include to the "Header Search Paths"
-	* Add /usr/local/lib to the "Library Search Paths"
-	* Add _FILE_OFFSET_BITS=64 to "Preprocessor Macros"
-	* Enable "Enable Objective-C exception handling"
+* Framework is embedded (copied) in the final app package, in subdir 'Frameworks', using a 'Copy Files' build phase

 # Adding GridEZ.framework

 * Download from XGrid@Stanford website
 * Read instructions from download
-* Framework is embedded (copied) in the final app package
+* Framework is embedded (copied) in the final app package, in subdir 'Frameworks', using a 'Copy Files' build phase

 # Subclassing FUSEFileSystem